thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

     txtColor: Secondary
     bgColor: Highlight
     components:
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: map4_view1
+      - type: Spacer
+        desktop: 600px
+        tablet: ''
+        mobile: ''
       - type: Text
         hasDropCap: false
         content: Several archaeological sites are located inside the mining concession area.
 The few sites that went through carbon tests show a concentration of dates between 800 and 1300 AD.
 According to one archaeological study, this allows to infer “a period of greater occupation” in this interval, just prior to the invasion of European colonizers.
 The communities that lived in this region were therefore the near ancestors of the Jivaroan peoples.
-      - type: MapView
-        txtColor: ''
-        bgColor: ''
-        mapView: map4_view1
       - type: Spacer
         desktop: 500px
         tablet: ''
         mobile: ''
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: map4_view2
       - type: Text
         hasDropCap: false
         content: Documentation of excavation of a terrace structure st an archaeological site located where the village of San Marcos was. (site Z6DIII-04T).